-• John Ashworth (Chair of School Governors])
+John Ashworth [Chair of Governors]

 The School Governor with particular responsibility for Child Protection & Safeguarding is responsible for liaising with the DSL over all matters regarding Child Protection/Safeguarding issues and reporting back to the main governing board.

-The role is strategic rather than operational and she will not be involved in concerns about individual pupils.
+The role is strategic rather than operational and he will not be involved in concerns about individual pupils.
 The DSL will liaise with the School Governor and produce a termly Report for governors.
 The DSL will submit this report to the School Governor in the week prior to the full Governors meeting.
 This termly review is recorded in the Governor's minutes following each meeting.